brief illustration -post 5-bearing types connections

 The threads are excluded, then the connection is Type B and Type X, from the shear planes.
 Deformation around the bolt is around is a design criterion or design consideration and the bolt spacing is as indicated, the inner spacing of bolts is 3″ and the edge distance is 2″.

-Assuming that the angles and gusset plate are satisfactory, As I understand, that no need to check the angle, which is under tension force against bearing calculations regarding spacing and diameter of bolts.
-The only requirement is to determine the shear and bearing for bolts, we will start with god’s will to deal with the shear stress.
+Assuming that the angles and gusset plate are satisfactory.
+As I understand, that no need to check the angle, which is under tension force against bearing calculations regarding spacing and diameter of bolts.

-Solved problem 10-1-for bearing
+Solved problem 10-1-for bearing-estimate nominal shear strength.

-A solved problem 10-1- the first method to get Shear strength for a connection by using table J 3.2.
+A solved problem 10-1- the first method to get Shear strength for a connection by using table J3.2.

 We have two methods to evaluate the nominal shear strength, the first one is by using Table J-3.2.